 In summer, or with good weather you can enjoy the beautiful spots in central Lisbon, the outside table in the city centre, the Lisboêtas flock to alfresco bars and restaurants.
 There is no the busiest month, Lisbon is crowded year-round.
 There are some significantly prices drop for your accommodation during November to February, the coldest months, but even that the weather remains quite mild, at this time you can enjoy this place on a budget without regret a good sunspot.

 Plan the holidays in Lisbon is relatively inexpensive, the Capital of Portugal is going well in Tourism investment.
 It is attracting a lot of cheap flight company to land in Lisbon.
 You can reach little pearl on the Ocean from everywhere in Europe with the major airline companies like Ryanair, Easyjet and the Portuguese TapAir.
 From the US you can go easily from San Francisco, Miami and New York.
 Like always if you plan on time, you can find good offers.
 The way to get from the Airport to the city centre is easy.
-There is just one main civil airport in Lisbon and it is well linked with the city centre.
+There is just one main civil airport in Lisbon and it is well linked to the city centre.

 The public transport is really well operated.
 There is a good range of opportunity for commuters in Lisbon, From the city buses to the ancient but really suggestive Trams, funiculars and elevators.
 There is also a Metro, but if you want to take a usual choice, respect other European Capitals, we suggest you go for the Tram.
 The company operating in Lisbon is the Carris, the price is of 1,30 euro, or 2$, you can ask for a day pass, it will cost you around 7$ for all the transports.

 The metro system of Lisbon is the “Metropolitano de Lisboa“, the ticket run from 1.60$ and it is really articulate in every part of the city.
-There is a good system of Taxis and Uber in the city, due the pendency of the hills, and the small streets, it is really worth to get on the top with the Tram, so you can use somewhere the Funicular, or ask for a local TukTuk, it will give you a suggestive view on the top of the Miradores with a city guide.
+There is a good system of Taxis and Uber in the city, due to the pendency of the hills, and the small streets, it is really worth to get on the top with the Tram, so you can use somewhere the Funicular, or ask for a local TukTuk, it will give you a suggestive view on the top of the Miradores with a city guide.

 Unesco Sites and best places to go